Art Conservation for the Midwest — Preserving What Matters

 Ready to Talk About Your Artwork?

 Tell us what you have and what you’re hoping to achieve.
-Email connect@ica-artconservation.org or call 216-658-8700 to start a conversation about art conservation or preservation, or send photos for an initial review.
+Email connectwithICA@ica-artconservation.org or call 216-658-8700 to start the conversation.

 Contact the Conservation Team